 Tiller is a service that will connect with your bank and credits card to pull daily transaction data into a sheet on Google Docs.
 No other service out there offers this.
 You can choose to start from half a dozen templates or roll your own, but Tiller will update it automatically from 100,000+ financial institutions.

-Tiller isn't free, it costs $5 a month, but it won't inundate you with advertisements or pitch you on their financial planning services as an upsell. (to be fair, other companies need to do that because they are free – the bills have to be paid!)
+Tiller is a monthly subscription but it won't inundate you with advertisements or pitch you on their financial planning services as an upsell. (to be fair, other companies need to do that because they are free – the bills have to be paid!)

 You get the customization of a spreadsheet but the automation piece so you don't need to update everything manually.
 They offer a free 30-day trial.